clem9669/kali-build/README.md

 ansible-playbook main.yml --ask-become-pass
 ```

-It is possible to adjust the script with the 3 followings args `-e "install_mode=full"`:
+It is possible to adjust the script with the 3 followings args `ansible-playbook main.yml -K -e "install_mode=full"`:
 - light
 - full (=> all tools)
 - hard (=> hardening)